fll-pigeons/gamechangers/docs/gyro_pid.md

   * [Pybricks Proportional Line Follower](https://pybricks.github.io/ev3-micropython/examples/robot_educator_line.html)
   * Mark Lucking's [MicroPython Tutorial XII](https://marklucking.medium.com/micropython-tutorial-xii-15b1cf4d7a51)
   * Builderdude35's [PID Line Follower for EV3 - The Ultimate Line Follower!](https://www.youtube.com/watch?v=AMBWV_HGYj4)

+## Footnotes
+[^1]: Post from FLLShareandLearn on Facebook (Matt Hanson) The pybricks drivebase uses two PID controllers (written in C) to manage the drive motors.
+They do a great job at driving straight and turning smoothly using odometry.
+But if you don’t understand what they’re up to, they can really get in your way when trying to make a line follower.
+Have a look at this [discussion thread on pybricks support](https://github.com/pybricks/support/issues/18)